Things To Do In Dubai

 Quadbiking is a sport.
 Quadbiking in Dubai takes that to a whole new level by letting you do it in the desert.
 But if adventure sport is not your forte, then don’t bother with it.

-37. Hatta mountain safari
+37. Hatta Mountain Safari

 The trip takes you to a world of natural pools, rugged mountains, and beautiful valleys.
 The scenery switches hues from the color of barren rocks to green as you get closer to Hatta.
 The problematic mountain passes starkly to the pristine streets in Dubai.